-Any full-time undergraduate student in the College of Liberal Arts and Sciences.
-Applications can be submitted for a meeting that occurs within 12 months of the application deadline.
+Any full-time student in the College of Liberal Arts and Sciences.
+Applications for an award, which include a projected budget, must be submitted before the student's travel takes place.
+Receipts should be submitted for reimbursement within one month of returning from travel.
 Applicants sponsored by the same faculty mentor wishing to attend identical meetings are encouraged to submit a joint application keeping within the $500 total budget guidelines.

-- Submit a completed application form.
-This form requests student and event information, a brief abstract and personal statement, as well as an itemized budget.
+- This form requests student and event information, a brief abstract and personal statement, as well as an itemized budget.

 - Request a letter of support from their Faculty Mentor, to be sent under separate cover to the Chair of the committee.
 Letters of support should address the following criteria for the sponsored student: academic achievement, contribution to overall project, expected outcomes of attending a regional or national meeting, achievement in previous research experiences, and financial need.

-Applications will be accepted electronically through e-mail addressed to: Dr. Michael Carlin, Chair, CLAS Undergraduate Travel Grant Program at [email protected].
+Applications will be accepted electronically through e-mail addressed to: Dr. Catrinel Tromp, Chair, CLAS Student Travel Grant Program at [email protected].
 Application deadlines are November 15 and March 15.